 While they may be authorized to collect the debt from you, this does not give them free rein to walk all over you.

 Many debt collectors use a number of questionable tactics to coerce you into making payments including harassment, verbal abuse, and even wage garnishment.

 A lot of commonly used debt collection tactics are actually illegal under the Fair Debt Collection Practices Act (FDCPA.)
 Debt collectors don’t want you to know this because it disrupts their ability to intimidate you into making payments.

 That is why it is enormously important to familiarize yourself with the FDCPA before communicating with McCarthy Burgess & Wolff.

 If you would prefer to not communicate with then directly, you can work with a credit repair company or law firm.
 Credit repair companies help you dispute the debt and get it removed from your credit report.

 Does McCarthy Burgess & Wolff Have Any Complaints?

 If you have already received calls from McCarthy Burgess & Wolff, you probably already know that they are not pleasant to deal with.
 Unsurprisingly, this has resulted in many complaints being filed against them over the years.

-If you are facing similar issues with McCarthy Burgess & Wolff, you may also consider filing a complaint.
+If you are facing similar issues, you may also consider filing a complaint.
 In fact, you may even walk away with a damages payout for your trouble.